Seahawks end day before training camp with flurry of roster moves and restructured contract

 Seattle entered the day with two of its 10 draft picks unsigned — first-rounder Devon Witherspoon, the fifth overall pick; and running back Zach Charbonnet, taken 52nd.

-Charbonnet got his deal done, signing his four-year rookie deal which will pay him up to $6.8 million and carries a 2023 cap hit of $1.25 million.
+Charbonnet signed a four-year rookie deal, which will pay him up to $6.8 million and carries a 2023 cap hit of $1.25 million.

-That left Witherspoon as the last remaining unsigned draft pick in the NFL.
+That leaves Witherspoon as the last remaining unsigned draft pick in the NFL.

-Witherspoon’s four-year deal will pay him up to $31 million under terms negotiated as part of the league’s collective bargaining agreement and carry a cap hit this year of just over $5.7 million.
+Witherspoon’s four-year deal will pay him up to $31 million under terms negotiated as part of the league’s collective-bargaining agreement and carry a cap hit this year of just over $5.7 million.
 But while years and total value are not negotiable, things such as when bonus payments will be paid out can be and that is likely the hold up with Witherspoon, who is set to get a bonus of just over $20 million.

 Diggs’ redo opens up cap space

-Diggs revealed on X, the social media website formerly known as Twitter, that his contract had been restructured to convert his 2023 salary of $13.49 million into a signing bonus.
+Diggs revealed on social media that his contract had been restructured to convert his 2023 salary of $13.49 million into a signing bonus.
 The salary became fully guaranteed in February, so Diggs was going to get the money one way or another.
 The conversion simply means that instead of being paid it during the season he gets it all now.

-By doing that, though, Seattle can spread out the cap hit of the salary over the two remaining years of Diggs’ deal with Seattle — this season and 2024.
+By doing that, Seattle can spread out the cap hit of the salary over the two remaining years of Diggs’ deal — this season and 2024.

-And via OvertheCap.com, that brings down his cap hit from just over $18 million for this year — which would have been the second-highest on the team behind Jamal Adams — to $11.97 million, shaving off $6.1 million, while increasing it to just over $21 million in 2024, the final year of a three-year contract Diggs signed in March 2022.
+Via OvertheCap.com, that brings down his cap hit from just over $18 million for this year — which would have been the second highest on the team behind Jamal Adams — to $11.97 million, shaving off $6.1 million, while increasing it to just over $21 million in 2024, the final year of a three-year contract Diggs signed in March 2022.

-That came a day after the Seahawks signed linebacker/rush end Uchenna Nwosu to a new three-year contract extension that also incorporates the remaining year on his current deal, keeping him under contract now through 2026.
-Full details of that contract have yet to be revealed, but it was reported that it will be worth up to $59 million when including the 2023 season, with new money of a combined $45 million in the 2024, 2025 and 2016 seasons (or, $15 million per year average).
+That came a day after the Seahawks signed linebacker/rush end Uchenna Nwosu to a new three-year contract extension that also incorporates the remaining year on his current deal, keeping him under contract through 2026.
+Full details of that contract have yet to be revealed, but it was reported that it will be worth up to $59 million when including the 2023 season, with new money of a combined $45 million in the 2024, 2025 and 2016 seasons.

 Since the details on Nwosu’s deal are not yet out, it’s unclear exactly how much cap space the team created with the extension.
 But speculation is that it likely brought down what was to be a cap hit of more than $13 million by possibly as much as $5 million.

-Including the Diggs’ restructure but not Nwosu’s contract, OvertheCap.com listed the Seahawks with $13.3 million in available cap space.
-Nwosu’s contract, as noted, could add another $5 million or so to that total.
+Including the Diggs restructure but not Nwosu’s contract, OvertheCap.com listed the Seahawks with $13.3 million in available cap space.
+Nwosu’s contract, as noted, could add another $5 million to that total.

-So, are the Seahawks lining up to make a big move, and maybe specifically on the defensive line the position that remains the biggest question mark entering the season?
+So, are the Seahawks lining up to make a big move, and maybe specifically on the defensive line, the position that remains the biggest question mark entering the season?

 Possibly, as there are a few veteran defensive linemen who remain available, including Shelby Harris, who started 15 games for the Seahawks last season after being acquired from Denver as part of the Russell Wilson trade.
 Harris was released in March in a move that saved $8.9 million in cap space and was just days before he was due to receive a $2 million roster bonus.

-Harris, who turns 32 next month, has yet to sign with a team, which has led to continued speculation he could reunite with the Seahawks, albeit on a contract that would pay him far less than he had initially been due to receive — he was due to receive a $6.5 million salary in 2023 as well as the aforementioned bonus.
+Harris, who turns 32 next month, has yet to sign with a team, which has led to continued speculation he could reunite with the Seahawks, albeit on a contract that would pay him far less than he had initially been due to receive — he was set to receive a $6.5 million salary in 2023 as well as the aforementioned bonus.

-Other veterans who remain available include former Lion and Ram Michael Brockers, Akiem Hicks and Ndamukong Suh.
+Other veterans who remain available include Michael Brockers, Akiem Hicks and Ndamukong Suh.

 Seattle also needed some space to sign Witherspoon and Charbonnet.

-Teams also need to keep some cap space for things that happen during the season, such as paying for the 16-man practice squad and players who go on IR, and Seahawks general manager John Schneider has also often talked of the value of having some cap space flexibility to pounce when players become available during training camp, or the season.
+Teams also need to keep some cap space for things that happen during the season, such as paying for the 16-man practice squad and players who go on IR.
+Seahawks general manager John Schneider has also often talked of the value of having cap-space flexibility to pounce when players become available during training camp or the season.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.